joshuamotoaki/confir-med/README.md

 ## Disclaimer

 Note: This application is intended to assist with medication management but should not be used as the sole method of verification.
 Always consult healthcare providers and read medication labels carefully.

+## License

+This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.